abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

     Name of session which will be used for signon authentication method.
     You should use something different than ``phpMyAdmin``, because this is session which phpMyAdmin uses internally.
 Takes effect only if :config:option:`$cfg['Servers'][$i]['SignonScript']` is not configured.

+    .. seealso:: :ref:`auth_signon`

 .. config:option:: $cfg['Servers'][$i]['SignonURL']